Introduction

 the wallet cannot roll back to, in which case a lower height may be used.
 The actual

-height used by zallet repair truncate-wallet
+height used by zallet repair truncate-wallet is printed to standard output:

 $ zallet repair truncate-wallet 3000000